mehdiomid/Cleaning_data/Codebook.md

 ##Identifiers

-* The subject number is the ID of the subject who performed the activity for each window sample.
+* The subject number is the ID of the subjects who performed the activity for each window sample.
 Its range is from 1 to 30.
 * The data could be for a test or train experiments that were identified by either "test" or "train".
 * The experiments were carried out for six activities as below
 1. WALKING
-2. WALKING_UPSTAIRS
+2. WALKING UPSTAIRS
-3. WALKING_DOWNSTAIRS
+3. WALKING DOWNSTAIRS
 4. SITTING
 5. STANDING
 6. LAYING